 June’s here, so make sure you’ve got your summer music festival tickets booked and ready to go.
-June 2017 is a big month for UK and London festivals, even with Glastonbury taking a year off.
+June 2018 is a big month for UK and London festivals, even with Glastonbury taking a year off.
 There are tons of festivals to get to, like Field Day and metal mecca Download all jostling for position on the summer festival circuit.
 But if you’re still undecided there are heaps more upcoming summer music festivals in store for July, August and September.

 Rock behemoths, gather.

-The UK’s undisputed number one metal festival, Download always promises a stellar lineup that doesn’t get lost in the noise.
-Every band with a heavy riff makes the journey each year, including many thrash, crust, screamo and emo outfits.
-Dedicated headbangers better warm up to avoid whiplash.
-This year’s decadespanning headline acts include the one and only Guns N’ Roses, Marilyn Manson, You Me At Six and Baby Metal.
+The UK’s undisputed number one metal festival, Download always promises a stellar line-up that doesn’t get lost in the noise.
+Every band with a heavy riff makes the journey each year, including many thrash, crust, screamo and emo outfits: dedicated headbangers had better warm up to avoid whiplash.
+This year’s decade-spanning headline acts include the one and only Guns N’ Roses, Marilyn Manson, You Me At Six and Baby Metal.

 Huge headliners at one of the UK’s biggest rock festivals

 Now celebrating its 50th year, the modern-day Isle of Wight festival is a far cry from the hippy love-in that landed back in 1968.
 Nowadays, big-name headliners and commercial rock and pop favourites are the order of the day, with a hefty dose of nostalgia thrown in for good measure.
 They may not be trying to push the envelope, but after five decades in the game, Isle of Wight knows how to please a crowd.